frontendnorth/fen/src/_blog/2019/call-for-proposals.md

 ## CFP form

-You can apply to speak at Front End North by [filling out our CFP form](https://forms.gle/9LKwzhpVJG2RNaAi7).
+You can apply to speak at Front End North by ~~filling out our CFP form~~ - (sorry, CFP is now closed).
 Please remember that **this CFP will close on Saturday November 16th**.

 Good luck!

-<a href="https://forms.gle/9LKwzhpVJG2RNaAi7" class="c-button c-button--pop">Apply to speak at Front End North</a>